node-red/node-red.github.io/docs/practice/readability.md

 ### Naming rule

 *Name of nodes, tabs and subflow is important for readability and reusability of flows.
-This chapter presents some effective naming rules of them.(italic)*
+This chapter presents some effective naming rules of them.*

 ### Using proper nodes

 *Each node can be used flexibly.
 For example, a function node can cover the same function of Change node, Switch node and so on.
 However, using a proper specialized node for your objective contributes improving understandability of your flows.
 This chapter introduces the roles and usage of core nodes such as **Change, Switch, Template, Link, HTTP**.*

 *The **Function** node and **Exec** node are useful for JavaScript and other language developers because they can write JavaScript codes and commands directly.
-However, heavy use of them makes understanding flow difficult for other developers.
+However, heavy use of them makes understanding of flow difficult for other developers.
 This chapter describes a caution of these nodes and shows examples of alternative methods against Function node and Exec node.*

 #### Link node

-*You can divide the flows when it be too long by using Link node.
-And it allows you create flows accroding to the size of the display and makes the layout clean.*
+*You can divide the flows when it become too long by using Link node.
+And it allows you to create flows accroding to the size of the display and makes the layout clean.*

 ### Changing icon